-Overview

-This document gives information about what the Richmond judges require in terms of courtesy copies of documents filed electronically.
+Overview This document gives information about what the Richmond judges require in terms of courtesy copies of documents filed electronically.
 Note: These courtesy copy rules apply only to documents filed in electronic cases.
 Effective April 1, 2013, all documents not exempt from E-Filing should be electronically filed in paper cases (cases filed before March 26, 2007).
 This document also lists the documents that may be filed in open court in Richmond in both civil and criminal cases.

-Courtesy Copies

-The chart below specifies each Richmond judge's courtesy copy requirements.

-Unless otherwise specified, courtesy copies should be delivered as follows:
+Courtesy Copies The chart below specifies each Richmond judge's courtesy copy requirements.
+Unless otherwise specified, courtesy copies should be delivered as follows: Within one business day of the electronic filing.
+To the Clerk's Office, Ideally, courtesy copies should not be in envelopes.

-- Within one business day of the electronic filing. - To the Clerk's Office.
+• To the Clerk's Office.
 Ideally, courtesy copies should not be in envelopes, but if an envelope is necessary, the envelope should be unsealed and labeled with the judge's name and as containing a courtesy copy.

 Judge Courtesy Copies Are District Judge Gibney Required where documentation supporting a pleading exceeds thirty (30) pages.
 District Judge Lauck Required for all documents exceeding ten (10) pages.
 District Judge Novak Required (1) where documentation supporting a pleading exceeds thirty (30) pages, OR (2) where a submission is filed within forty-eight (48) hours of a hearing related to the submission.
 Senior District Judge Payne Required for the following documents: Motion and supporting brief: two copies Response brief: two copies Reply brief: two copies Exhibits to motions supporting responses and reply briefs: one copy All sealed documents.
 Senior District Judge Hudson Required for all documents.
 Magistrate Judge Hanes Required for all documents exceeding ten (10) pages.
-Magistrate Judge Colombell Required for all documents exceeding ten (10) pages.